Electrical District No. 3

 To finance the expansion, the District was able to issue tax-exempt bonds on several occasions.
 These investments supported the major commercial, retail, and residential development, and will provide ample capacity for continuing growth.
 In 2023, the Districts bonds were reaffirmed A+ Stable by S&P Global.

-The District has over 34,000 meter connections as of early 2024.
+The District has approximately 36,000 meter connections.
 The current population of the City of Maricopa is approximately 75,000.